 These mandatory grants are available to residents who need to make changes to their accommodation to enable them to continue to live independently.
 The grants up to a maximum of £30,000 (subject to a means test) are available to owner/occupiers and tenants for adaptations and/or facilities.
 These grants are delivered on behalf of the council by Herts Home Improvement Agency – contact them on 01438 843467.

 £2 bus fare cap

-The government has introduced a £2 bus fare cap meaning a single bus journey will cost no more than £2 on most routes across Hertfordshire, until 30 June.
+The government has extended the £2 bus fare cap meaning a single bus journey will cost no more than £2 on most routes across Hertfordshire, until 31 December 2024.
+Please check specific operators - for instance bus services in Royston are not included as none of the operators joined the scheme.
 The scheme is designed to support families through the cost of living pressures and also applies to the HertsLynx on-demand bus service.

 There are lots of different websites and apps to find the cheapest fuel in your area – Money Saving Expert recommends Petrol Prices | Find the Cheapest Fuel Near You, just register and follow the steps.

 The Healthy Hub North Herts is a one-stop shop where you can access practical help and support for a range of issues that affect your health and wellbeing.
 Whether you’re feeling lonely or isolated, need help with accessing food support or if you are looking for some advice on staying healthy and well, the Healthy Hub can help.

 The Hub provides free fortnightly sessions in Letchworth, Hitchin, Royston and Knebworth, providing support through activities for adults and children such as Fun with food with Creative Chefs as below.
 Numbers are limited so please book your place – pre-book online, email firstname.lastname@example.org or call 01462 474111.